awslabs/damoos/README.md

  Optimizing dedup workload..
 ```

-damoos.sh script first shows a list of scheme adapters and asks the user to
+`damoos.sh` script first shows a list of scheme adapters and asks the user to
 choose between them, you need to enter the serial number.
 Next, it will ask you
 to enter the inputs required by the chosen scheme adapter.

-Here is another example for polyfit_adapter:
+Here is another example for `polyfit_adapter`:
 ```
 Choose DAMOOS Scheme Adapter:
 1. simple_adapter